 - Pros: quickly identify a dog's triggers, customers get a free consultation, no pressure to buy supplements

-- Cons: the test makes some assumptions that may not be accurate for individual dogs, which is why the consultation is helpful.
+- Cons: The test makes some assumptions that may not be accurate for individual dogs, which is why the consultation is helpful.
 For example, the report I received stated that dogs sensitive to chicken meat shouldn't be fed chicken eggs, and dogs sensitive to pheasant meat shouldn't be fed quail.

 - Cost: $129